RohitSrivastava12/LeetCodeSolutions/README.md

 # LeetCodeSolutions
-This repository consist of Solutions that I have submitted on https://leetcode.com/u/Mechanchi/
+The Leetcode questions that I have solved, You can have a look This repository will lead you directly to leetcode just click on https://leetcode.com/u/Mechanchi/